 Open data stems from external sources from all over the world.
 It varies ranging from government agencies’ datasets through financial institutions’ economic trend roundups to social media sentiment.
 Being publicly available and not restricted by copyright, patents, or other controls, this data type can be freely accessed, used, modified, and shared for whatever purposes.
 Thus, it can be effectively used for predictive analysis and forecasting, unveiling consumer patterns and trends, new opportunities for innovation discovery, and much more.
 It leads to economic growth, greater technological innovations, and enhanced socio-economic well-being.

 As it’s clear from the above, there are certain typical attributes that open data is characterized with.
 It should be:

-- Accessible – have the form which is easily accessed,
+- Accessible – have a form which is easily accessed,

 - Available – can be used freely by anyone,

 - Reusable/Redistributive – allowed for republishing in other forms and formats,